commatalk/commapluscoin/doc/init.md

 4a) systemd

-Installing this .service file consists on just copying it to /usr/lib/systemd/system directory, followed by the commapluscoinnd "systemctl daemon-reload" in order to update running systemd configuration.
+Installing this .service file consists on just copying it to /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

 To test, run "systemctl start commapluscoind" and to enable for system startup run